Fotoeins Fotografie

 ( Click here for images and more )

-1-day drive in the US Southwest: Santa Fe to Taos
+1-day drive, US: Santa Fe to Taos

 Above/feature: In the background at right-centre is the sacred Pueblo Peak (Taos Mountain) with a light dusting of autumn snow.